nbarrowman/nbarrowman.github.io/vtree.md

 ---
 layout: default
-title: vtree R package
+title: vtree
-description: a flexible tool for displaying information about nested subsets of a data frame
+description: a flexible R package for displaying information about nested subsets of a data frame
 project-name: vtree
 ---

+vtree calculates and draws *variable trees* like the one below:

 <p style="text-align:center;"><img src="images/v1.png" width="300"></p>